fortyoneplustwo/notestamp/README.md

      - Login and register forms
   - Writer: Displays text editor and toolbar.

-When a user presses `<enter>`, a callback funtion defined in the mediator executes to obtain current state from the reader using the `ref`.
+When a user presses `<enter>`, the mediator tries to obtain current state from the reader using the `ref`.
-The state is returned by the callback function which the editor can use as the stamp value.
+The state is returned to the editor which sets the stamp value.

 When a user clicks a stamp, the writer emits a custom event to the mediator.
-The mediator handles this event by using the reader `ref` to update the media state with the event data.
+The mediator then updates the reader's state using `ref` and the event data.

 ## Timestamp algorithm ##
 The Recording API does not provide a query for the length of the audio being recorded, so I implemented a dynamic programming